sciencebook/pyxel-nibbler/README.md

 - Arrow keys: move the snake
 - S: open settings screen from the splash screen
-- Enter: restart after game over
-- R: reset the game at any time
+- Enter/R: restart after game over, or at any time
-- Space: grow the snake instantly (debug/test shortcut)

 ### Nibbler VS